mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/_index.md

 {{% /alert %}}

 When an environment is scaled (manually or automatically), it will not be restarted.
 Adjusting the number of replicas will not cause downtime - as long as the number of replicas is greater than zero.
-Scaling an environment up (increasing the number of replicas) adds more pods - without restarting any already running pods; once the additional pods become available, they will start receiving HTTP(S) requests.
+Scaling an environment up (increasing the number of replicas) adds more pods - without restarting any already running pods; once the additional pods become available, they will start receiving HTTP (or HTTPs) requests.
-Scaling an environment down (decreasing the number of replicas) removes some of the running pods - without restarting remaining pods; all HTTP(S) traffic will be routed to the remaining pods.
+Scaling an environment down (decreasing the number of replicas) removes some of the running pods - without restarting remaining pods; all HTTP (or HTTPs) traffic will be routed to the remaining pods.

 #### 6.6.3 Vertical Pod Autoscaling